Seven Most Common AC Problems and How to Fix Them

 4. Refrigerant Leak

-• Insufficient cold air
+• Inadequate cold air

-• Home is humid
+• Home seems humid

 • Excessively long cooling cycles

-• Ice on the evaporator coils
+• Frozen evaporator coils

-• Dribbling or hissing air conditioner noises
+• Dribbling or hissing air conditioner sounds

-• Sweet smell nearby the air conditioner
+• Sweet smell near the air conditioner

 5. Water Leak